X-Men - Death of a Fan

 My Personal History with X-Men

-These days, with superheroes being the biggest money-maker in Hollywood, my enthusiasm I had then would not be enough to make me a nerd today; I'd be just as commonly enthusiastic as everyone else.
+These days, with superheroes being the biggest money-maker in Hollywood, the enthusiasm I had then would not be enough to make me a nerd today; I'd be just as commonly enthusiastic as everyone else.
 I was also very into Spider-Man, Venom, Spawn, and Star Wars, among other things that are all extremely popular among the general population.
 X-Men was never my favorite of those groups, but my entertainment with the X-Men toys, TV shows, and video games was more consistently satisfying.

 One of the things that I got into because of my enthusiasm for X-Men comics was card collecting.
 I enjoyed buying card packs and putting them in three-ring binders to organize them and show them off to friends.
 I'd marvel at the artist renderings of my heroes or villains.
 I'd also obsessively read the details on the backs of the cards which included different statistics and biographies about the characters.
 It was actually my preferred method of learning about characters, instead of going through the trouble of buying a bunch of thin comics.
 I enjoyed it so much, the excitement I would get when I opened one of these little card-pack rip-offs would be palpable.
 Likewise, the disappointment I would have when I'd get another duplicate of a card was intense enough to make me just want to buy another.
 I'd often save up a lot of money over the course of a month and walk down to the comic store to binge on these card packs.
 This is probably yet another reason why the loot box controversy happening in video games is such a problem for children; it's the same exact formula for dopamine-induced frenzy over something relatively meaningless.